aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Settings/viewoptions/zoomPercent/_index.md

 ## ViewOptions.zoomPercent property

-Gets or sets the percentage (between 10 and 500) at which you want to view your document.
+Gets or sets the percentage at which you want to view your document.

 ```js